 SQUAD: Students' Quest for Unity in the African Diaspora

 SQUAD (Students' Quest for Unity in the African Diaspora) is a student-led program focused on fostering and celebrating relationships within the African Diaspora.
+Please note, there is no cost to participate in SQUAD.

 About